billionspod/billionspod.github.io/_posts/2016-11-02-You-Can-Now-Pay-Someone-To-Fix-Your-Hangover.md

 3 weeks ago we did a post about [3 Times This Podcast Has Already Predicted The God Damn Future](http://www.letsmakebillions.com/blog-posts/3-Times-This-Podcast-Predicted-The-Future/) and it's happened again, except this time we've been beaten to the punch!

 On this week's [episode w/ Tessa Ryan](http://www.letsmakebillions.com/episodes/Ep15-Uber-but-for/) we tried to start as many insane uber clones as we could in 30 minutes.
 One of them was a service that deals with the after affects of a night of drinks, crazy right?
 Wrong.
-Actual thing that currently exists and you can get it in Melbourne (and Perth but who wants to go there).
+It's an actual thing that currently exists and you can get it in Melbourne (and Perth but who wants to go there).

 Enter the frame [hangoverhelpers.com.au](http://www.hangoverhelpers.com.au/) (love that SEO work), a service who will come to you to provide cleaning, breakfast & Powerade all round.
 Breakfast comes in two shades, green and greasy for whatever floats your hungover boat.